Kaká: Second Confederations Cup title and 2010 World Cup

 At the 2010 World Cup in South Africa, during the match against Ivory Coast on 20 June, Kaká received a red card after receiving two yellow cards.
 The second card was given for an alleged elbow in the direction of Abdul Kader Keïta.
 Kaká ended the tournament with three assists in total, as the joint-top assist provider, although he failed to score a goal during the tournament.
-Brazil eventually ended up losing 2–1 to World Cup eventual runners-up Netherlands in the quarter-finals of the tournament.
+Brazil eventually ended up losing 2–1 to eventual runners-up Netherlands in the quarter-finals of the tournament.

 Later career

 After more than a year absence from the national team due to a series of injuries, Kaká was recalled on 27 October 2011 for the friendly matches against Gabon and Egypt in November.
 He later had to be removed from the squad due to a calf injury, and thus did not play either of the matches.

 "The best player I have ever played with?
 That's Ronaldo, il Fenomeno.
 The other Ronaldo, Cristiano, probably makes my top five, but I have seen il Fenomeno do things nobody else has ever done."

 — —Kaká speaking in 2013 on his Brazil teammate Ronaldo being the best player he's played with.

 After not appearing for Brazil in two years, Kaká was recalled on 28 September 2012 for the friendly matches against Iraq and Japan in October.
 Following his recall to the Seleção squad, Kaká stated, "I admit it was a surprise this call ...
 When the list was published, I was extremely happy.
 It was like my first call-up."
 Brazil coach Mano Menezes said that despite Kaká and Oscar's similarities, the two would be able to play alongside each other, as Kaká had slightly changed his playing style.
 On his return to the national side, Kaká scored in both matches, a 6–0 win over Iraq and a 4–0 win over Japan.
 Kaká retained his place in the squad for Brazil's 1,000th game in history, a 1–1 friendly draw against Colombia on 14 November 2012.